Seunope/typescript-backend/README.md

 `npm i`

- In the root of the floder, convert the .env.sample to .env
+ In the root of the folder, convert the .env.sample to .env

 `npm run dev`

 Go to http://localhost:3000/api-docs to view docs

 ## Project Test
+`npm run migrate:u:a`

 `npm run migrate`

 `npm run seed:a`